byhow/nous/README.md

-# nous
+# Nous

+Nous is a universal cross-platform package manager and generator.
+It consists of:
+* Command line tools
-Nous is a universal cross-platform app package manager, generator CLI and dependency visualizer, which is mostly for full stack web apps and other applications which requires multiple components across different tools.
+* Dependency visualizer, which is mostly for full stack web apps and other applications which requires multiple components across different toolings.

+### Features
-It managaes your package manager files for you.
+* It manages your package manager configs for you.
 For all kinds of package managers files, you would have to find all the files in all kinds of weird locations.
 Why not use a manager to manage all your dependencies clutter and forget about it all in one line?

-By the way, it generates a new app for you no matter what kind of app you are trying to work with
+* It also generates a new app for you no matter what kind of app you are trying to work with.

-- For example, for web apps, it pulls a docker/vagrant container for spring, react, couchbase and autowire all components for you?
+  - For web apps, it pulls a docker/vagrant container for spring, react, couchbase and wires all components automatically
-- For system level homework, C++ and assembly stuff, it will be annoying to sort out files on your own based on the undetermined best practice of the file hierarchy, makefiles and goals
+  - For System level homework, C++ and assembly stuff, it will be annoying to sort out files on your own based on the undetermined best practice of the file hierarchy and Makefiles
-- For database evaluation, pulls docker and point you, or scripted out the referenced path for the database.
-- Also must generate all test for you at first.
-Big fan of TDD.
+  - To ensure TDD, it will generate test cases for APIs you are designing
-- link up remote git repo for remote dependencies management
+  - Link up remote git repo for remote dependencies management

-It scaffhold all the dependencies issues for your application, no matter what platform you runs on.
+* It scaffolds all the dependencies issues for your application, no matter what platform you runs on.
-It support frontend frameworks, backend frameworks, database communications, api gateway and virtualization
+* It support frontend frameworks, backend frameworks, database communications, api gateway and virtualization

-All it does is script all the dependencies first, and run:
+All it does is script all the dependencies first by porting commands to different packages:
 - `ns -mvn install sonar`
 - `ns -pip install pytorch`
 - `ns -npm -g install lit-html`

-This can essentially acted out as an evaluation or perfomance testing project.
+(This can essentially acted out as an evaluation or performance testing project.)

-And this has to be a opionated optimal practice.
+### Warning
+This contains opinionated optimal practices

-## Potential supported Config file format
+### Potential supported Config file format

 - [TOML](https://en.wikipedia.org/wiki/TOML)
 - [.properties](https://en.wikipedia.org/wiki/.properties)
 - [JSON](https://en.wikipedia.org/wiki/JSON)
 - [YAML](https://en.wikipedia.org/wiki/YAML)

-## Platforms
+### Platforms

 - WSL
 - Windows
 - Linux
 - MacOS

-## Supported package managers
+### Supported package managers (suggested)

 - Java:
   - Maven